aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 You can obtain the node that immediately precedes or follows a particular node using the [PreviousSibling](https://apireference.aspose.com/words/cpp/class/aspose.words.node#get_previoussibling) and [NextSibling](https://apireference.aspose.com/words/cpp/class/aspose.words.node#get_nextsibling) properties, respectively.
 If a node is the last child of its parent, then the **NextSibling** property is *null*.
 Conversely, if the node is the first child of its parent, the **PreviousSibling** property is *null*.

-The following code example demonstrates how to efficiently visit all direct and indirect child nodes of a composite node:
+The following code example shows how to efficiently visit all direct and indirect child nodes of a composite node:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Node-ExNode-RecurseAllNodes.cpp" >}}